 Most parents comfortably tell their children stories they know not to be literally true, but which nevertheless convey important truths.
 Consider the father who, while tucking his son in for the night, tells him the tale of the lion who becomes ensnared in a trap and is rescued by a mouse who gnaws through the ropes; the newly freed lion now expresses his gratitude and the newfound belief that even a little mouse can do something miraculous.
 At the end of the story the son smiles dreamily and nods off to sleep, feeling more certain that a small fellow can make a big difference.
 The father does not worry that he is telling his child a fable.
 He does not feel compelled to discuss with the child whether lions and mice can talk or whether they ever engage in altruistic acts.
 So, too, the rich legacy of Jewish stories drawn from the Bible and other sources can be shared with children without our needing to clarify what is literally true and not true.

 Similarly, many parents are quite comfortable participating in secular childhood rituals that embrace magic.
 Children tuck their baby teeth under the pillow and, sure enough, a gift from "the tooth fairy" miraculously arrives in the night to be discovered by the child in the morning.
 To celebrate a child's birthday, parents light birthday cake candles and encourage the child to make a wish.
-Few parents will quash a child's hope that his/her wish will come true.
+Few parents will quash a child's hope that their wish will come true.

 When it comes to God, however, the same adults who happily encourage their child's belief that birthday wishes can come true may dismiss their child's belief in the power of prayer.
 "Eventually the kids will find out that we are the tooth fairy," one man told me.
 "I don't mind if my kids believe in magic that we can eventually show them came from the loving devotion of relatives--but what happens when they find out, as they will, that believing in God doesn't mean that everything they want will come true--there will still be wars and hunger.
 Won't we have kind of lied to them?
 Won't they be disillusioned--in God and in us?"

-In this regard, I believe we also can take comfort in the findings of psychoanalyst and psychiatrist Ana Marie Rizutto (The Birth of the Living God, 1981), who discovered that a person's evolving views of God parallel an increasingly nuanced view of other important figures in his/her life.
+In this regard, I believe we also can take comfort in the findings of psychoanalyst and psychiatrist Ana Marie Rizutto (The Birth of the Living God, 1981), who discovered that a person's evolving views of God parallel an increasingly nuanced view of other important figures in their life.
 The small child may conceive of a God similar to his own parents--possessing great power and authority (including the ability to punish) and being a source of nurturance.
 The school-age child may see God as a source of rules and organization.
 The adolescent may view God as an authority figure against whom to rebel.
 Gradually, God may come to be viewed less as an omnipotent external force and more as a wellspring of meaning, values, and comfort.

 What our children believe about God will undoubtedly change as they grow older.
 So why not allow our children their God stories and hopes and dreams?